 Even if the six citizens were spared, later on, King Edward expelled most of the French citizens and the town was settled by mostly English people for the only reason that it would serve as a connecting port between France and England.

-With the Treaty of Brétigny in 1360, Guînes, Marck and Calais jointly known as "Pale of Calais" was unofficially allotted to the English and only partly put into practice.
+With the Treaty of Brétigny in 1360, Guînes, Marck and Calais are jointly known as "Pale of Calais" was unofficially allotted to the English and only partly put into practice.
 In 1363 it became an important port and in 1372 became a constituency of the Parliament of England.
-But it did kept its bonding with France as it still was a part of the diocese of Thérouanne.
+But it did keep its bonding with France as it still was a part of the diocese of Therouanne.

 For many years Calais remained an important part of the English Parliament with its representative being a part of government rule.
-But it was turning out to be an expensive proposition to maintain Calais as it didn't have any natural defenses and so had to depend on man made fortifications.
+But it was turning out to be an expensive proposition to maintain Calais as it didn't have any natural defences and so had to depend on man-made fortifications.